New York Legal Sports Betting Overview

 How old do you have to be to bet in New York?

 You must be at least 21 years old to wager in New York.
 Online sportsbooks will need to verify your age and identity by sending copies of your photo ID and other documents.

-Retail sports betting launched in July 2019 when DraftKings opened its retail sportsbook at the Del Lago Resort and Casino.
-Online sports betting launched in January 2022.
+New York retail sports betting launched in July 2019 when DraftKings opened its retail sportsbook at the Del Lago Resort and Casino.
+Online sports betting launched in the Empire State in January 2022.

 Currently, there are eight sportsbooks with licenses to operate online in New York.
 These are BetRivers, BetMGM, Caesars, DraftKings, FanDuel, PointsBet, Resorts World Bet, and WynnBET.

 Any sportsbook that holds a New York State Gaming Commission license is safe.
 To receive this license, a sportsbook must pass strict tests of player safety, financial security, and responsible gambling protocols.

 Do I have to pay taxes on betting winnings in New York?

 You must declare all your New York gambling winnings to the IRS while completing your taxes.
 If you have made a profit of $600 or more, you must fill out a W-2G form.

 Yes, you can play with DraftKings in New York.
 You can use its mobile sportsbook anywhere in NY or visit its retail sportsbook at the Del Lago Casino & Resort.
 Check out our DraftKings promo code for Dec 2023.

 You can use FanDuel in New York.
 You can bet online with its sportsbook or use its Daily Fantasy Sports platform and wager on your favorite major league sports.
 See our FanDuel promo code for Dec 2023.